airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

             (0.0000, 1.0000,  0.0008, 0.5000)
             (0.0000, 0.0000,  0.0000, 1.0000)>
 ```
-As an example, we'll save this pose similarly to the [BOP format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md), where they save:
+As an example, we'll save this pose similar to how the [BOP format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md) does it, where they save:
 * `cam_R_m2c` - 3x3 rotation matrix R_m2c (saved row-wise).
 * `cam_t_m2c` - 3x1 translation vector t_m2c.
 * lengths are in millimeters